launchdarkly/sdk-test-harness/docs/service_spec.md

 * `previousUser` (object): The user properties of the previous user.

 The response should be an empty 2xx response.

+### Close client: `DELETE <URL of SDK client instance>`

+The response should be an empty 2xx response if successful, or 500 if the close operation returned an error (for SDKs where that is possible).

 #### Flush events